 Based on the property investigations, Tier 2 sites lack some traits of Tier 1 sites or exhibit problems that would make them less attractive to use as DMS following a debris-generating incident.
-Criteria such as not being owned by the City, lack of size, site preparation requirements, historical considerations, or designation as a Superfund site can contribute to a lower ranking.
+Criteria such as not being owned by the City, lack of size, site preparation requirements, historical considerations, location within a 100-year flood plain, or designation as a Superfund site can contribute to a lower ranking.